MichalOpoka/ecfr/cfr/title-46-Shipping/chapter-I-Coast-Guard-Department-Homeland-Security/subchapter-D-Tank-Vessels/part-30-General-Provisions/subpart-30.25-Commodities-Regulated/section-30.25-1.md

 “OS” = An “other substance” considered at present to pose no harm to marine resources, human health, amenities, or other legitimate uses of the sea when discharged into the sea from tank cleaning or deballasting operations.

-“see” = A redirection to the preferred, alternative cargo name - for example, in “Diethyl ether, see Ethyl ether,” the pollution category for “diethyl ether” will be found under the preferred, alternative cargo name “ethyl ether.”
+“see” = A redirection to the preferred, alternative cargo name—for example, in “Diethyl ether, see Ethyl ether,” the pollution category for “diethyl ether” will be found under the preferred, alternative cargo name “ethyl ether.”

 “ST” = Ship type, as defined in Chapter 2 of the 2016 International Bulk Chemical Code.

 “X,” “Y,” and “Z” = Noxious liquid substance categories under MARPOL Annex II.

 [78 FR 50152, Aug.
 16, 2013, as amended by USCG-2013-0423, 85 FR 21663, Apr.
-17, 2020]
+17, 2020; 86 FR 42738, Aug.
+5, 2021]